Unrecognized

 German Shepradors aren’t ones for a lot of loud barking, but if they sense a threat, then they’ll be quick to let you know about it!
 They aren’t always welcoming of strangers and take a bit of time to get to know extended family and friends, so they can often emit a bark when they see someone they don’t know.

-This is nothing to worry about; it's simply their way of telling mum or dad that they are a bit wary of who is in front of them.
-In no time, however, they come around and will be friendly as anything!
+This is nothing to worry about; it’s simply their way of telling mum or dad that they are a bit wary of who is in front of them.
+In no time, however, they come round and will be friendly as anything!

 Similarly, if they are bored or stressed, they will tend to be vocal, but a happy Labrador German Shepherd mix won’t be prone to lots of barking – happy days for you and your neighbours!